Why Do They Check Your Elbows When Donating Plasma?

 • electrolytes

-When blood is broken down into its main components, such as plasma and red blood cells, plasma has an appearance than resembles a yellow fluid.
+When blood is broken down into its main components, such as plasma and red blood cells, plasma has an appearance that resembles a yellow fluid.
 A major importance of plasma is to transport hormones, proteins and nutrients around the different body parts that require them.
 It also carries waste products from cells and helps in the elimination of waste from the body.
 Blood plasma also transports the different elements of blood via your circulatory organs.

 Why you shouldn’t donate plasma